Harsheeee/basic-webapp/README.md

-# Todo List Application
+# Todo List

 A simple Todo List application where users can create account or log in, and add, edit, or delete todos.
-This application uses MongoDB to store user information and todos.
+It uses MongoDB to store user information and todos.

 ## Features